briancavalier/refreshpitt-promises-aplus/slides.md

 	* and *stitch stack traces*

 ---
-# Promise pitfalls
+# Common mistakes

 * `return` something!!
 * Don't break the chain
-* rejection handlers work like `catch`, if you don't rethrow, the error is considered "handled" and won't propagate
+* rejection handlers work like `catch`, if you don't "rethrow", the error is considered "handled" and won't propagate
-	* This is a *good thing*
+	* This consistency is a *good thing*

 ---
 # Code smells